A Maryland business executive wanted to buy the Baltimore Sun. Now he may try to buy the rest of Tribune’s newspapers.

-Two people familiar with the conversation say that Bainum got on the phone Thursday with Alden’s managing director Heath Freeman to hash out some details of the Sun deal.
-That’s when Freeman told Bainum he would have to pay Alden fees for five years, starting at $12 million the first year.
+Two people familiar with the conversation say that Bainum’s camp got on the phone Thursday with Alden executives to hash out some details of the Sun deal.
+That’s when they told Bainum he would have to pay Alden fees for five years, starting at $12 million the first year.

-Bainum saw the request as exorbitant and a sign that Freeman wasn’t interested in selling the Sun at all.
+Bainum saw the request as exorbitant and a sign that Alden’s managing director Heath Freeman wasn’t interested in selling the Sun at all.
 The two had agreed in February upon a $65 million sale price; the fee agreement Freeman was proposing could quickly outstrip the value of the overall deal, the people close to the conversation said.
+They spoke on the condition of anonymity because they were not authorized to speak on the matter.

 Freeman, through a spokesman, disputed the characterization of the call but offered no further comment.
 Bainum, through a spokesman, declined to comment.